Zenika/zenika-career-paths-framework/paths/architecture.md

 Platform-scale Architects are builders of frames for units integration.
 They facilitate the assembly of heterogenous units with different needs towards a clearly sought outcome.

-Module-scale Architects usually have 5+ years of experience in building systems.
+Platform-scale Architects usually have 5+ years of experience in building systems.
 They also showcase the following:
 - Knowledgeable on the different stakes involved by the sought outcome
 - Good system thinking